ADD-SP/ngx_waf/rust/README.md

 (the rule files and the pages some templates point `waf_block_page` at), and its captcha templates differ from the embedded ones.
-The last revision of the C file is in the git history (the commit before the one that removed it), which is where a byte level comparison can still be made.
+The last revision of the C file is in the git history (the commit before the one that removed it), which is where a byte level comparison can still be made.  `types.rs` hands out the prefix of those pages the C module actually served (see the known differences below).

 The rules of `waf_rule_path` are compiled and matched with the PCRE engine of nginx (`ngx_regex_compile()`/`ngx_regex_exec()`), which the glue hands over as